Sage-Bionetworks/portalsDocs/articles/access_controls.md

 ---
-title: "Access Controls and Data Governance: Sharing Settings and Conditions for Use"
+title: "Sharing Settings and Conditions for Use"
 layout: article
-excerpt: Learn how to set access controls and data governance on Synapse using `Sharing settings` and `Conditions for Use`.
+excerpt: Synapse has two content controls: the Sharing setting and Conditions for Use.
+Learn how to set Sharing settings and Conditions for Use.
 ---

 ##